Dough temporarily closes after employee tests positive for COVID-19

 "We will reopen as soon as we feel ready.
 Thank you, Tampa!" the post finished.

-Dough's announcement comes on the same day that Florida reported another record high spike in the number of new COVID-19 adding another 8,942 cases.
+Dough's announcement comes on the same day that Florida reported another record high spike in the number of COVID-19 adding 8,942 new cases.

 - Florida suspends drinking at all bars statewide as COVID-19 continue to spike